hms-dbmi/gehlenborglab-website/_projects/tableschema-to-template.md

 `tableschema-to-template` is a small tool, installable from Pypi, which takes a [Table Schema](https://specs.frictionlessdata.io/table-schema/) as input, and returns an Excel template with embedded documentation and some basic validations.
-It can be used either as a command-line tool, or as a python library.
+It can be used either as a command-line tool, or as a Python library.

 Examples of output can be found in the [HuBMAP `ingest-validation-tools` documentation](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs):
 Each directory includes an Excel file generated for that assay type.